zvoverman/text-summarizer/extension/README.md

     - Enable "Developer mode" in the settings.
     - Click on "Load unpacked" and select the extension folder.

-3. **Usage:**
+## Usage

-    - Highlight the text you want to summarize.
+1. Highlight the text you want to summarize.
-    - Click the extension icon in your browser toolbar.
+2. Click the extension icon in your browser toolbar.
-    - Hit "Summarize" to get a quick summary.
+3. Hit "Summarize" and wait for results!